 Example UHF Car Antenna

-Another widely used radio band used by humanitarian actors is the Hight Frequency (HF) range.
-HF is used less frequently by commercial or governmental organizations, but due to the extremely long range communication provided by HF, it has become popular with aviation and remote exploration bodies.
+Another widely used radio band used by humanitarian actors is the High Frequency (HF) range.
+HF is used less frequently by commercial or governmental organisations, but due to the extremely long range communication provided by HF, it has become popular with aviation and remote exploration bodies.

 HF radio waves occupy the band between 3 and 30 megahertz (MHz), and are part of what is known as the shortwave band.
 HF transmit using “skywave” or “skip” propagation, giving HF the ability to send and receive over long distances.
 HF radio waves occupy a spectrum that interacts with the earth’s atmosphere in a very specific way – when broadcast at an angle towards the they will refract off the ionosphere and back towards the earth’s surface where it will bounce back multiple times.
 HF radio wave are capable of broadcasting signals beyond the horizon and around the curvature of the earth’s surface.
 In optimal conditions and using the appropriate set up, HF waves can even be transmitted between continents, however this should never be relied on as a primary mode of intercontinental communication.
 HF radio waves refracting off the ionosphere greatly reduce dead spots and radio “shadows” cast by hills our mountains, however dense surrounding buildings may still effect HF usage.

 While HF may offer an advantage in the distance of its communication, it also comes with limitations.
 Notably, the equipment required to transmit and receive HF signals is bulky and large, and requires a significantly larger antenna and a larger energy source.
 Generally speaking, there are no good solutions for handheld mobile HF radios used by humanitarian agencies – HF is almost always limited to vehicles and stationary buildings.